Graphic Design BFA

 For more information, go to:

 Throughout your course of study, you will create work using media and techniques that feature the use of typography, photography, and digital and drawn imagery.
-By senior year, portfolios generally include projects demonstrating proficiency in poster and advertising design; logo and brand development; brochures; books; website development; interactive media design; packaging; and magazine layouts.
+By senior year, portfolios include projects demonstrating proficiency in a wide range of graphic design projects.
+These may include poster and advertising design; logo and brand development; brochures; books; website development; interactive media design; packaging; and magazine layouts.

 Visit our Student Work Gallery: